H4M5TER/ant/internal.md

 Due to its prevalency in computing, Incremental Computation had been applied to various domain, such as Build System, Database, Compiler, Web Browsers.

 ## Memoization
 The most classic method to incrementalize a program is memoization.
-To memoize a function, one extend the function with an auxilary data structure (typically a hashmap), which pair inputs of the function with its output.
-On repeated invoation, this memo-table can skip the actual execution and return the recorded output directly.
+To memoize a function, one extend the function with an auxiliary data structure (typically a hashmap), which pair inputs of the function with its output.
+On repeated invocation, this memo-table can skip the actual execution and return the recorded output directly.

 The key issue with memoization is that it is too coarse grained.
 The key problem with memoization is spine-traversal.
 For example, supposed `map f xs`, including all recursive call is memoized. `map f (xs ++ [x])`, however, cannot reuse any previous result, and must recompute from scratch.

 ## Insight
 To fix this, memoization should not be applied on the whole value.
 Instead, memoization split the input `A`, which is an CEK machine, into two part: the memoized fragment, `F[]` an CEK machine with open term `FVS`, and the carry-on fragment `XS`, a enviroment binding the open terms.
-The memoized fragment is lookuped and matched in a data structure.
+The memoized fragment is looked-up and matched in a data structure.
 The resulting value in the memoization table is thus a term `B' = G[FVS]` reachable from `A' = F[FVS]` (`A' ->* B'`).
-Memoization then allow skipping in the form of `A = F[XS] ->* G[XS] -> B` for arbitary `XS`.
+Memoization then allow skipping in the form of `A = F[XS] ->* G[XS] -> B` for arbitrary `XS`.

 As an example, from a bird eye view, we should be memoizing `map f (xs ++ [_0])` to `map f xs ++ map f _0` - in other word, memoizing a prefix of the input list, so the result is usable on a right-extended list.
 (A left-extended list is already handled by classic memoization).